 The Federation exists to support and encourage high quality, innovative, foresight education throughout the world.
 It encourages and supports the development, advancement and dissemination of futures research and foresight education.
 It provides standards for peer review of foresight education programmes and recognizes high quality programmes through specialized accreditation.

 The Federation was guided in its development of its accreditation process and standards by a philosophy of quality assurance and continuous improvement.
 That philosophy is as follows:

 - Accreditation should emphasize the intellectual and professional value that a foresight programme affords to its students and graduates.

-- Accreditation of degree programmes are based on an institution’s responsibility for the quality of their programme(s) and should be linked to the mission of the department, unit, school or college in which it is housed, and the university which offers the degree.
+- Accreditation of tertiary education programmes are based on an institution’s responsibility for the quality of their programme(s) and should be linked to the mission of the department, unit, school or college in which it is housed.

 - Accreditation should verify the effectiveness of an institution’s internal quality assurance.
 It should offer new perspectives and act as a catalyst for programme improvement.

 - Accreditation should be sufficiently rigorous to ensure that only high-quality programmes will qualify for accreditation.